ArthurAlaete/lyrics-finder/README.md

 # Lyrics Finder ✨

-This project is a simple search music lyrics developed with pur Javascript, HTML and CSS3.
+This project is a simple search music lyrics developed with pure Javascript, HTML and CSS3.

 # Running the Project 🔥